xrmx/pylokit/README.rst

 pylokit
 =======

 A python CFFI wrapper for LibreOfficeKit.
-Tested with both cpython2 and cpython3, need confirmation but should work fine in pypy too.
+Tested in both cpython2 and cpython3, works mostly fine in pypy.

 Requirements
 ------------